abhi15sep/Daily-moments/README.md

 # Daily Moments

-This example is part of the Ionic React course.
+This example is part of the Ionic React Android app.

 ## Links